rmourey26/onyx/README.md

 ## What is Onyx?
-- Onyx is a turnkey, full stack web app written in Typescript that includes role based access control, complete Supabase SSR Auth and DB integration, Zod validation and more.
-Note the ZetaChain integration process began on 2-16-2024.
-Additional details on Zeta will be added soon.
+- Onyx is a turnkey, full stack web app written in Typescript that includes role based access control (RBAC), complete Supabase SSR Auth and DB integration, Zod and YUP! validation, Tanstack React Query, React Hook form, and more.
+Fork, customize, and deploy on Vercel or elsewhere to have your MVP up and running in a few days or less.
 Stack details are below.
-  Fork, customize, and deploy on Vercel to have your MVP up and running in a few days or less.

 ## Stack
 - NextJS 14 App Router
 - Supabase
-  - SSR Auth with middleware
+  - SSR Auth with middleware and server actions
   - Postgres DB
-  - React Query Provider
+  - TanStack React Query Provider
-  - Middleware, Cookies, and headers configured
+  - Configured cookies and storage
-  - Built with @supabase/ssr using server actions
+  - Admin dashboard with RBAC
 - Shadcn UI
 - React hook form
-- Zod Validation
 - Tailwind CSS
-- Formik
-- YUP!
+- YUP! & Zod validation
-- React Icons
 - Lucide React

 ## API